 1.2.
 UN Global Compact Worst Violators

+Policy

 The United Nations Global Compact has formulated ten sustainability principles regarding human rights, labour, environment and anti-corruption.
 The worst violators any of these principles are excluded.

+Definition

 The UN Global Compact is an international voluntary corporate citizenship initiative with ten principles covering the areas of human rights, labour, environment and anti-corruption.
 These are based on universal consensus and are derived from: The Universal Declaration of Human Rights (UDHR), The International Labour Organization's Declaration on Fundamental Principles and Rights at Work, The Rio Declaration on Environment and Development and The United Nations Convention Against Corruption.

+Asset

 The Ten Principles:

-HUMAN RIGHTS

-- Principle 1: Businesses should support and respect the protection of internationally proclaimed human rights; and - Principle 2: make sure that they are not complicit in human rights abuses.

-LABOUR STANDARDS

-- Principle 3: Businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining; - Principle 4: the elimination of all forms of forced and compulsory labour; - Principle 5: the effective abolition of child labour; and - Principle 6: the elimination of discrimination in respect of employment and occupation.
+HUMAN RIGHTS - Principle 1: Businesses should support and respect the protection of internationally proclaimed human rights; and - Principle 2: make sure that they are not complicit in human rights abuses.
+LABOUR STANDARDS - Principle 3: Businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining; - Principle 4: the elimination of all forms of forced and compulsory labour; - Principle 5: the effective abolition of child labour; and - Principle 6: the elimination of discrimination in respect of employment and occupation.
+ENVIRONMENT - Principle 7: Businesses should support a precautionary approach to environmental challenges; - Principle 8: undertake initiatives to promote greater environmental responsibility; and - Principle 9: encourage the development and diffusion of environmentally friendly technologies.
+ANTI-CORRUPTION • Principle 10: Businesses should work against all forms of corruption, including extortion and bribery.
+Motivation The worst violators of the UN Global Compact Principles are excluded as they are doing business in a non-sustainable way.
+Methodology All companies on KBC Group's 'Blacklist' (containing the worst violators of the UN Global Compact principles as determined by internal research sources AND confirmation by the exclusion list of the Norwegian Pension Fund for reasons that are linked to the UNGC Principles) are excluded.

-ENVIRONMENT

-- Principle 7: Businesses should support a precautionary approach to environmental challenges; - Principle 8: undertake initiatives to promote greater environmental responsibility; and - Principle 9: encourage the development and diffusion of environmentally friendly technologies.

-ANTI-CORRUPTION

-Principle 10: Businesses should work against all forms of corruption, including extortion and bribery.

-The worst violators of the UN Global Compact Principles are excluded as they are doing business in a nonsustainable way.

-All companies on KBC Group's 'Blacklist' (containing the worst violators of the UN Global Compact principles as determined by internal research sources AND confirmation by the exclusion list of the Norwegian Pension Fund for reasons that are linked to the UNGC Principles) are excluded.

-Principal adverse impacts (PAI)

-All investment funds or portfolios managed by KBC AM Group that apply this exclusion policy do not invest in the worst violators of the UN Global Compact Principles, thus limiting the adverse effects on sustainability factors (Principal Adverse Impact as defined by SFDR) under the 'social and employee matters' theme in Table 1, Indicator 10: Violations of the United Nations Global Compact (UNGC) Principles or the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises.

 2. KBC Group Investment Policy

 2.1.
-Human Rights

-Companies seriously violating Human Rights are excluded.

-KBC commits to respect the letter and the spirit of the United Nations Universal Declaration of Human Rights; the principles concerning fundamental rights in the eight International Labour Organisation core conventions as set out in the Declaration on Fundamental Principles and Rights at Work; the UN Declaration on the Rights of Indigenous Peoples; the UK Modern Slavery Act and other international and regional human rights treaties containing internationally recognised standards by which the business sector must abide.

-Human rights are rights inherent to all human beings, whatever our nationality, place of residence, gender, national or ethnic origin, colour, religion, language, or any other status.
+Human Rights Policy Companies seriously violating Human Rights are subject to a strict policy.
+Definition KBC commits to respect the letter and the spirit of the United Nations Universal Declaration of Human Rights; the principles concerning fundamental rights in the eight International Labour Organisation core conventions as set out in the Declaration on Fundamental Asset Principles and Rights at Work; the UN Declaration on the Rights of Indigenous Peoples; the UK Modern Slavery Act and other international and regional human rights treaties containing internationally recognised standards by which the business sector must abide.
+Motivation Human rights are rights inherent to all human beings, whatever our nationality, place of residence, gender, national or ethnic origin, colour, religion, language, or any other status.
 We are all equally entitled to our human rights without discrimination.
 These rights are interrelated, interdependent and indivisible.

-All companies on KBC Group's 'Human Rights List' are excluded.
-More information can be found in the KBC Group Policy on Human Rights.

-In addition, KBC AM expands the KBC Group's 'Human Rights List' and excludes all companies with:

-• a high or severe controversy score related to Human Rights, for subindustries for which Human Rights are considered a high or severe risk.
+Methodology KBC AM expands the KBC Group Policy on Human Rights with companies that, based on an internal screening, have: - a high or severe controversy score related to Human Rights, for subindustries for which Human Rights are considered a high or severe risk. - a severe controversy score related to Human Rights, for all other subindustries.
+All companies meeting the criteria set out above as well as all companies listed on the KBC Group's 'Human Rights List' are reviewed by KBC Asset Management.
+Based on this revision, appropriate action shall be taken, ranging from engagement to divestment of positions.

-Management.

-a severe controversy score related to Human Rights, for all other subindustries.